flowscripter/docs/design/domain-model-concepts.md

 - presenting operator parameters as UI forms
 - presenting runtime configuration as UI forms
 - structured rendering of data store contents

+Two runtimes are supported by the browser workbench:

+- The workbench can connect to an external agent process.
+In this case the interaction between the agent process and the browser is performed via:
+    - the agent REST API
+    - redirection of the REPL standard input and output over HTTP
+    - sending logging and telemetry over websockets
+    - intercepting data store updates and sending over websockets
+- The workbench can launch an in-browser web worker and WASM runtime instance.
+In this case the interaction is direct between the workbench Javascript and the Javascript API exposed by the runtime.

+The workbench can be launched either by:

+- running the CLI with the workbench command which will launch a browser, load the workbench UI and connect to the local instance
+- loading the workbench UI in a browser and:
+    - specifying an existing agent instance to connect to or
+    - launching the in-browser WASM runtime.